CGamesPlay/node-callable-instance/README.md

   },
 }, "getTest");

-// but you will need to provide method name when cloning using makeCallable const cloned = Callable.makeCallable({...callableObject}, "getTest");
+// but it is important to provide method name when cloning using makeCallable const cloned = Callable.makeCallable({...callableObject}, "getTest");

-// clone does not have this issue const cloned2 = Callable.clone(callableObject);
+// Callable.clone does not have this issue const cloned2 = Callable.clone(callableObject);
 ```